 Best Reason to Visit Bosnia and Herzegovina: Mostar!

 Okay, while we highly encourage you to explore more of Bosnia than just Mostar, it’s hard to visit the country without seeing the bridge in person.
 It’s one of those places in Europe that simply must be seen (and photographed) to be believed.
-However, while you’re here, dig a little deeper than just the bridge.
+It is one of the most Instagrammable cities in the Balkans.
+However, while you’re in the city, dig a little deeper than just the bridge.
 Learn about the history of the sniper tower and what the war in the nineties was really like here.

 Runner-Up: The Republic of Srpska

-Did you know there’s a second, semi-autonomous constitutional entity within Bosnia?
-The country is divided into Bosnia and Herzegovina and the Republic of Srpska.
-Within Srpska are multiple important sites, like the stunning Ottoman bridge in Visegrad and the city of Banja Luka, which serves as Srpska’s de facto capital.
+Did you know there’s a second, semi-autonomous constitutional entity within Bosnia and Herzegovina?
+The country is divided into the Federation of Bosnia and Herzegovina (BiH) and the Republic of Srpska.
+While most tourists don’t visit Srpska, within this region are multiple important sites, like the stunning Ottoman bridge in Visegrad and the city of Banja Luka, which serves as Srpska’s de facto capital.
 You don’t need to show your passport between the two regions, but you will notice a cultural difference since the population here is mostly Bosnian Serbs.

 My adopted home and the inspiration for this website, Bulgaria is my favorite country in the world.
 While I’ve visited sixty-seven countries and would gladly travel back to most of them (but NOT Andorra), Bulgaria is where I leave my heart (and my dog) whenever I have to leave.
 This is a country of amazing lakes (did you know we have a pink lake?), gorgeous mountains, serene monasteries, and cool cities.